jgalasso/jgalasso.github.io/index.markdown

 ## Events

+* Paper accepted in the 18th  international workshop on Models and Evolution (2024) co-located with MODELS,24 (__Towards Rapid Design of Compartmental Models.__) with  Zahra Fiyouzisabah, Marios Fokaefs and Michalis Famelis

 * DiverSE seminar (@Rennes, France) + invited talk for SmartFCA (@Nancy, France)

 * [2024 ACM Conference on Reproducibility and Replicability](https://acm-rep.github.io/2024/), Rennes, France

-* Paper accepted in the journal of Software and Systems Modelling (__Improving repair of semantic ATL errors using a social diversity metric__) with Zahra VaraminyBahnemiry, Jessie Galasso, Bentley James Oakes and Houari Sahraoui ([link](https://link.springer.com/article/10.1007/s10270-024-01170-4))
+* Paper accepted in the journal of Software and Systems Modelling (__Improving repair of semantic ATL errors using a social diversity metric__) with Zahra VaraminyBahnemiry, Bentley James Oakes and Houari Sahraoui ([link](https://link.springer.com/article/10.1007/s10270-024-01170-4))

 * Co-chair of the Poster track of the [27th International Conference on Model Driven Engineering Languages and Systems (MODELS'24)](https://conf.researchr.org/home/models-2024)